If you call New Jersey or Pennsylvania home, this niche insurer is well worth a look.

-While New Jersey Manufacturers isn’t accredited with the Better Business Bureau (BBB), it has an A rating.
+While NJM isn’t accredited with the Better Business Bureau (BBB), it has an A rating.
 The BBB has closed just 28 complaints in the past three years, most of which touched on issues with billing and claims processing.

 On online forums, customers praise the company’s local knowledge, timely investigations and fair repairs, though some say it can be slow to communicate and process claims.

 In J.D.
 Power’s 2017 Auto Insurance Study, NJM ranked highly for customer satisfaction.
 It earned a score of 874 on a 1,000-point scale, which was well above the national average of 819.

 How to apply for car insurance with NJM

 - On the homepage, you’ll see two dropdown boxes.
 Select your area: New Jersey or Pennsylvania, and the type of coverage you’re interested in: Auto.

 - Click Get Quote.

 - You’ll then be asked to enter your personal information and driving history, and shown your coverage options and rates.